gsidhu/thatgurjot/content/post/other-wordy-problems.md

 Getting kids interested in an activity pays off immediately.
 Maintaining that interest is tough of course but we are here for small victories.

 > **Pro tip:** Combine context with writing and get kids to come up with example problem statements themselves.
-That way, they build ownership ownership over the task and deepen their understanding of it.
+That way, they build ownership over the task and deepen their understanding of it.

 ### 5. Break it down